 Parking Pass Requirements

-Some of the main requirements for obtaining a handicap parking sticker include:
+Some of the main requirements for obtaining a handicap parking sticker in Kansas include:

 - Not being able to walk without an assistive device like a wheelchair, a brace or crutches